guardian/frontend/integration-tests/java-selenium/readme.md

 Running the tests
 -----------------
-Simple change to the root of this module and execute
+Simply change to the root of this frontend and execute
 ```
+cd integration-tests/java-selenium/
 mvn clean verify
 ```